Riley the Cop: Plot

-James “Aloysius” Riley (J. Farrell MacDonald) has been a beat cop in his New York neighborhood for 20 years without making a single arrest.
+James “Aloysius” Riley has been a beat cop in his New York neighborhood for 20 years without making a single arrest.
 Warm-hearted and playful, he’s beloved by the kids on his block and known for bending the rules.
-He plays baseball with the boys, flirts harmlessly with the kitchen maids, and even chases petty crooks over into the neighboring beat so that his rival, Hans “Eitel” Krausmeyer (Harry Schultz), has to deal with them instead.
+He plays baseball with the boys, flirts harmlessly with the kitchen maids, and even chases petty crooks over into the neighboring beat so that his rival, Hans “Eitel” Krausmeyer, has to deal with them instead.
 Krausmeyer is stiff, military in bearing, and very conscious of discipline, which only makes him a perfect foil for Riley’s mischievous style.

-One young man on Riley’s beat is Davy Collins (David Rollins), who works at a local bakery and is in love with sweet Mary Coronelli (Nancy Drexel).
-Mary’s wealthy, snobbish Aunt Caroline (Mildred Boyd) disapproves of the romance and whisks Mary off on an extended trip to Europe, hoping to end the relationship.
+One young man on Riley’s beat is Davy Collins, who works at a local bakery and is in love with sweet Mary Coronelli.
+Mary’s wealthy, snobbish Aunt Caroline disapproves of the romance and whisks Mary off on an extended trip to Europe, hoping to end the relationship.
 Determined not to lose her, Davy scrapes together his savings to follow her abroad.
 But before he leaves, the bakery discovers a shortage in its cash accounts, and suspicion falls on him.

 The police department assigns Riley to go to Europe, find Davy, and bring him back for questioning.
 Though Riley knows the boy and believes in his innocence, duty is duty.

 Riley’s first stop is Munich, where the culture — and the beer — quickly distract him from his mission.
-In a lively beer garden, he meets Lena Krausmeyer (Louise Fazenda), a buxom and flirtatious German waitress with a tow-colored wig.
+In a lively beer garden, he meets Lena Krausmeyer, a buxom and flirtatious German waitress with a tow-colored wig.
 Riley is smitten, and a series of comic courtship gags follow, including a face-making contest between Riley and Lena that has the whole beer hall in stitches.